-In the mid of the year 2019 we got a call, asking if you can travel to Ethiopia for an urgent mural project.
-The client, Mr Asit from Dubai shared with us the design and after few calls of briefing we agreed for our first overseas project.
-The challenge was that we had to cover quite a lot of area within twelve days of time.
+We received a call in the middle of 2019 asking if we could travel to Ethiopia for an urgent mural project.
+Mr Asit from Dubai shared the design with us, and after a few briefing calls, we agreed on our first overseas project.
+The challenge was that we had to cover a large amount of ground in twelve days.

-Ethiopia being a political ground and due to major security threats they were not supposed to reveal us about the full details of the project.
+They were not supposed to reveal the full details of the project because Ethiopia is a political ground and there are major security threats.
 She took us to the gate of the palace where we went through tough security checks by the Ethiopian military personnel who resembled like the ones from the Dicaprio movie ‘Blood Diamond’.
-Our cameras mobile phones and even wallets were seized at the entrance.
-“Here we are in the hands of Ethiopians” we looked at eachother.
-Nobody is allowed to carry anything inside the palace except your body, dress and soul.
+At the entrance, our cameras, phones, and even wallets were confiscated.
+“Here we are in the hands of Ethiopians,” we exchanged glances.
+Nobody is permitted to bring anything into the palace other than your body, dress, and soul.

-The palace had its own inventory inside, where we would get anything that is required for the painting.
-We started the work in the capricious weather of Addis.
-The early mornings can get about as cold as the single digits but that changes by afternoon, it gets hotter and sometimes it all of sudden rains.
-These unexpected rain washed off our few days of work.
-The sight of paint draining from the wall was heartbreaking, its not paint that is draining its hours of work.
-Remember we only have 12days passes inside the palace.
-Incase if we couldn’t finish within the deadline, Asit has to reapply our passes, it can takes weeks or maybe months to get that approved.
+The palace had its own inventory, where we could get anything needed for the painting.
+We began the work in the erratic weather of Addis.
+Early mornings can be as cold as the single digits, but by afternoon, it gets hotter and sometimes rains unexpectedly.
+Our few days of work were ruined by the unexpected rain.
+It was heartbreaking to see paint draining from the wall; it is not paint that is draining, but hours of work.
+Remember that we only have 12 days inside the palace.
+If we don’t finish by the deadline, Asit will have to reapply for our passes, which can take weeks or even months to get approved.

 We worked almost 12 hours a day straight, under the hot sun and when it rained we covered the wall with tarpaulins.
 The palace is located at a highland area, you can see the entire city without climbing any tree.
 That view of Addis from the palace is heart warming, It suddenly brought peace despite all the pressure.